 A small group of mothers in the community began “Mom's Group” in July 1995 for the purpose of addressing the unique experiences and needs of mothers involved with caregiving or who have lost children to the AIDS epidemic.
-Mom's Group was originally formed by Jeannie Gillian, Ph.D. in HIV, who also lost a son to AIDS.
+Mom's Group was originally formed by Jeannie Gillian, Ph.D., who also lost a son to AIDS.

 The volunteer mothers continue to be a constant source of support for each other and for families who are learning about HIV and how to care for their loved ones.
 They communicate with each other on an “as-needed-basis” through social gatherings, telephone calls, or written correspondence.

 If you are interested in support activities, need more information or would like to be on the mailing list,

 or write: Hope Center, 1901 W. Clinch Avenue, Knoxville, TN 37916.